HISTORY OF PRESIDENTS DAY

-These two men presided during two great wars, one for freedom of independent government, one for a different kind of freedom.
-But about the same number of Americans died in that second war than all other wars Americans were ever involved in… because the dead were counted on both sides.
+These two men presided during two great wars, one for the freedom of independent government, the other for a different kind of freedom.
+But about the same number of Americans died in the Civil War as all other wars Americans were ever involved in — because we count the dead on both sides.
 Counting those who died on battlefields combined with those who died of disease and infection during the War accounted for over 4% of the American population.

-Two great Presidents.
-The first remembered for selfless deeds who served as first President when he might have been king.
-The other for his great words that began to heal a nation after the largest battle ever fought on American soil.
-As Lincoln remembered those who fought and died at the Battle of Gettysburg he concluded:
+The first man is remembered for selfless deeds who served as the first President when he might have been King.
+For his extraordinary words, the other began to heal a nation after the largest battle ever fought on American soil.
+As Lincoln remembered those who fought and died at the Battle of Gettysburg, he concluded:

 It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion, that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people by the people for the people shall not perish from the earth.